The Canon M50 and the Canon M50 Mark II are some of Canon’s best selling mirrorless cameras.

 With an 8.3x optical zoom range, this is the best all-in-one superzoom lens for the Canon M mount.

-Despite its whopping 29-240mm equivalent focal range coverage, Canon have done an amazing job of keeping this lens small.
+Despite its whopping 28-240mm equivalent focal range coverage, Canon have done an amazing job of keeping this lens small.
 Weighing just 300 grams, and extending a mere 2.29 inches from your camera, when stowed.
+That is tiny!

 Despite its diminutive size, it also features optical image stabilization (OIS), with up to 4-stops of improvement.